A Generalization of Mackey's Theory of Induced Representations: Kronecker product of induced representations in Krein spaces

 In this Section we define the outer Kronecker product and inner Kronecker product of Krein isometric (and Krein unitary) representations and give an important theorem concerning Krein isometric representation induced by a Kronecker product of Krein-unitary representations.

 The whole construction is based on the ordinary tensor product of the associated Hilbert spaces and operators in the Hilbert spaces.
-We recapitulate shortly a specific realization of the tensor product of Hilbert spaces as trace class conjugate-linear operators, in short we realize it by the Hilbert-Schmidt class of conjugate-linear operators\footnote{Alternatively one may consider linear Hilbert-Schmidt class operators, but replace one of the Hilbert spaces in question by its conjugate space, compare \cite{Mackey}, \S 5.} with the standard operator $L^2$-norm, for details we refer the reader to the original paper by Murray and von Neumann \cite{Murray_von_Neumann}.
+We recapitulate shortly a specific realization of the tensor product of Hilbert spaces as trace class conjugate-linear operators, in short we realize it by the Hilbert-Schmidt class of conjugate-linear operators with the standard operator $L^2$-norm, for details we refer the reader to the original paper by Murray and von Neumann \cite{Murray_von_Neumann}.
+Alternatively one may consider linear Hilbert-Schmidt class operators, but replace one of the Hilbert spaces in question by its conjugate space, compare \cite{Mackey}, \S 5.

 Let $\mathcal{H}_1$ and $\mathcal{H}_2$ be two separable Hilbert spaces over $\mathbb{C}$ (recall that by the proof of Lemma \ref{lem:dense.6} the Hilbert space $\mathcal{H}^L$ of the Krein-isometric representation $U^L$ of a separable locally compact group $\mathfrak{G}$ induced by a Krein-unitary representation $L$ of a closed subgroup $G_1 \subset \mathfrak{G}$ is separable).
 A mapping $T$ of $\mathcal{H}_2$ to $\mathcal{H}_1$ is conjugate-linear iff $T(\alpha f + \beta g) = \overline{\alpha} \, T(f) + \overline{\beta} \, T(g)$ for all $f,g \in \mathcal{H}_2$ and all complex numbers $\alpha$ and $\beta$, with the ``over-line'' sign standing for complex conjugation.
 For any such conjugate-linear operator $T$ we define the conjugate version of its adjoint $T^{{}^\circledast}$, namely this is the operator fulfilling $(Tg, f) = (T^{{}^\circledast} f, g)$ for all $f \in \mathcal{H}_1$ and all $g \in \mathcal{H}_2$.
 In particular if $T$ is bounded, conjugate-linear, finite-rank operator so is its conjugate adjoint $T^{{}^\circledast}$.
 If $U_1$ and $U_2$ are bounded operators in $\mathcal{H}_1$ and $\mathcal{H}_2$ respectively then $U_1 T U_2$ is a finite rank operator from $\mathcal{H}_2$ into $\mathcal{H}_1$.
 One easily verifies that $(A T B)^{{}^\circledast} = B^* T^{{}^\circledast} A^*$, where $A$ and $B$ are linear operators in $\mathcal{H}^1$ and $\mathcal{H}^2$ with $A^*$ and $B^*$ equal to their ordinary adjoint operators.
 If $U_1$ and $U_2$ are densely defined operators in $\mathcal{H}_1$ and $\mathcal{H}_2$ respectively on linear domains $\mathfrak{D}_1 \subset \mathcal{H}_1$ and $\mathfrak{D}_2 \subset \mathcal{H}_2$ and $T$ is finite rank operator with the rank contained in $\mathfrak{D}_1$ and supported in $\mathfrak{D}_2$, then $U_1 T U_2$ is a well defined finite rank operator.
 Let $\mathcal{H}' = \mathcal{H}_1 \otimes' \mathcal{H}_2$ be the linear space of finite rank conjugate-linear operators $T$ of $\mathcal{H}_2$ into $\mathcal{H}_1$.
 For any two such operators $T$ and $S$ the operator $T S^{{}^\circledast}$ is linear from $\mathcal{H}_1$ into $\mathcal{H}_1$ and of finite rank (similarly $T^{{}^\circledast} S$ is linear and finite rank from $\mathcal{H}_2$ into $\mathcal{H}_2$).
 We may therefore introduce the following inner product in $\mathcal{H}'$: